nmwsharp/geometry-central/docs/docs/surface/algorithms/signed_heat_method.md

 Note that these quantities all depend on the _intrinsic_ geometry of a surface (via the `IntrinsicGeometryInterface`).
 Therefore, these routines can be run on abstract geometric domains as well as traditional surfaces in 3D.

-These algorithms are described in [A Heat Method for Generalized Signed Distance](https://nzfeng.github.io/research/SignedHeatMethod/SignedDistance.pdf).
+This algorithm is described in [A Heat Method for Generalized Signed Distance](https://nzfeng.github.io/research/SignedHeatMethod/SignedDistance.pdf).

 `#include "geometrycentral/surface/signed_heat_method.h"`

+For the polygon mesh version, see the [polygon mesh heat solver](/surface/algorithms/polygon_heat_solver); for point clouds, see the [point cloud heat solver](/pointcloud/algorithms/heat_solver/).

 ## Signed Heat Solver